 For more on the region check out my guide on what to see and do in Ho Chi Minh.

-Or maybe delve further afield for My 5s from all across Vietnam.
+Or maybe delve further afield with my pieces from all across Vietnam.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.